2 Reasons Heel Strike Running Causes Chronic Lower Leg Pain vs Forefoot Running

-In contrast, Diebal et al. found that forefoot running completely eliminated compartment syndrome of lower leg because of less ankle dorsiflexion and higher knee flexion at touchdown (shown below).
+In contrast, Diebal et al. found that forefoot running completely eliminated lower leg compartment syndrome as a result of the combination of less ankle dorsiflexion (less forefoot-lifting) at upon and at landing and higher knee flexion (more knee bend) at landing (shown below).

 References: